 Difference Between Power BI Dashboard and Report

-The most important difference between a Power Bi Dashboard and a Report is that, power bi dashboard is made up to visualize a data in a summarizing manner while a report is a detailed presentation of a data, Power Bi Dashboard are easier to understand as from a report as report can contain some complex information which some users might not understand.
+Power bi dashboard is made up to visualize a data in a summarizing manner while a report is a detailed presentation of a data, Power Bi Dashboard are easier to understand as from a report as report can contain some complex information which some users might not understand.

 Power BI Dashboard vs Report Infographics